BandaVallary/Movie_Recommendation_System/README.md

 - Baseline Model: We used a  simple KNN-based model using cosine similarity to assess user similarity.

-- Pearson Similarity Model: A variant of the KNN model that uses Pearson correlation for user similarity.
+- Pearson Similarity Model: Modified the baseline to use Pearson correlation instead of cosine similarity.

-- KNN with Means: This model uses KNN while adjusting for average ratings, aiming to improve predictions.
+- KNN with Means: Utilized KNNWithMeans to account for mean ratings of users.

 - KNN Baseline: Similar to the baseline model but incorporates user and item biases.

 - SVD Model: A matrix factorization technique was used to capture latent factors influencing user ratings.

-- Hyperparameter Tuning: We fine-tuned the SVD model using grid search to identify optimal hyperparameters, enhancing performance.
+- Hyperparameter Tuning: We fine-tuned the SVD model using grid search to identify optimal hyperparameters.

-- Neural Network: We developed a deep learning approach using user and movie embeddings, consisting of several dense layers to predict ratings based on interactions.
+- Neural Network: We developed a deep learning model with embedding layers for users and movies.

 ## Model Performance and Hyperparameters

-1. Baseline Model: Achieved an RMSE of 0.9736 using cosine similarity.
+1. Baseline Model (KNNBasic with cosine similarity)

+    - RMSE: 0.9736
+    - Using cosine similarity
+    - Simple implementation as a starting point

+2. Pearson Similarity Model

+    - RMSE of 0.9742
-2. Pearson Similarity Model: Achieved an RMSE of 0.9742, slightly worse than the baseline, indicating that cosine similarity may be more effective in this context.
+    - Slightly worse than the baseline, indicating that cosine similarity may be more effective.

+3. KNN with Means

+    - RMSE: 0.9017
-3. KNN with Means: Improved performance with an RMSE of 0.9017, suggesting that accounting for average ratings helps enhance predictions.
+    - This improved performance suggests that accounting for average ratings helps enhance predictions.

+4. KNN Baseline

+    - RMSE: 0.8792
-4. KNN Baseline: Further improved with an RMSE of 0.8792, showing the value of incorporating user and item biases.
+    - This further improvement suggests the value of incorporating user and item biases.

+5. SVD Model

+    - RMSE: 0.8732
+    - The best performing non-tuned model.
-5. SVD Model: Achieved an RMSE of 0.8732, demonstrating the effectiveness of matrix factorization in capturing underlying patterns.
+    - Demonstrates the effectiveness of matrix factorization in capturing underlying patterns.

-6. Hyperparameter Tuning (SVD): The best model obtained through grid search yielded an RMSE of 0.8693.
-Key hyperparameters included:
+6. Hyperparameter-Tuned SVD

+    - RMSE: 0.8693
+    - Best overall performance
+    - Key hyperparameters:
         - n_factors: 50, 100, 150
         - reg_all: 0.02, 0.05, 0.1

-7. Neural Network: This model resulted in an RMSE of 0.8876.
-Notable aspects of the this included:
+7. Neural Network

+    - RMSE: 0.8876
+    - Architecture:
         - Embedding dimensions: 50
         - Dense layers: Two hidden layers with 128 and 64 neurons, respectively.
         - Dropout rates: 0.5 to prevent overfitting.

+    - Training Details:

         - Optimizer: Adam with a learning rate of 0.0001.
+        - Batch size: 256
+        - Early stopping with patience of 5
+        - Epochs: 20

 Overall, the models showed a clear progression in performance, with hyperparameter tuning of the SVD model yielding the best results, demonstrating the importance of optimization in collaborative filtering tasks.
+The neural network performance was competitive but not superior to traditional methods.

+## Conclusions

+- Model Performance

+  - Traditional collaborative filtering methods outperformed the neural network approach.
+  - Hyperparameter tuning yielded significant improvements.
+  - The best model (tuned SVD) achieved an RMSE of 0.8693, which indicates reasonably accurate predictions.

+- Methodology

+  - Simple similarity-based methods (cosine, Pearson) were less effective
+  - Accounting for user and item biases (KNN Baseline) dramatically improved results
+  - Matrix factorization (SVD) proved most effective for this dataset

+## Recommendations

+- Address Overfitting: Although dropout layers and early stopping were implemented, the model still showed signs of overfitting.
+Future work could explore further regularization techniques, such as weight decay or using a simpler model architecture, to generalize better to unseen data.

+- Incorporate additional features such as gender, geographical location, movie director information, actors, release dates and so much more to improve model predictions and provide a more personalized recemmendation system.

+## For a thorough analysis of this dataset, checkout this [notebook](https://github.com/BandaVallary/Movie_Recommendation_System/blob/main/notebook.ipynb)

+### Licence

+This project is licenced under the [MIT Licence](https://github.com/BandaVallary/Movie_Recommendation_System/blob/main/LICENSE)